-Wolf Ridge Trail is a 5.7 mile lightly trafficked loop trail located near Sausalito, CA that offers scenic views.
-The trail is rated as moderate offers a number of activity options.
-Dogs are also able to use this trail but must be kept on leash.
+Wolf Ridge Trail is a 5.7 mile lightly trafficked loop trail located near Sausalito, California that offers scenic views and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Connect Miwok trail to the Wolf Ridge Trail to the Coastal Trail for this gorgeous loop.
 Stop by Rodeo Beach when your done!